How To Do Kegel Exercises (And Why You Might Not Need To)

 How To Do Kegel Exercises (And Why You Might Not Need To) | Capitol Physical Therapy | Washington DC Physical Therapists

-The name Kegel comes from the American gynecologist Arnold Kegel, who was the first to come up with the idea that doing exercises could help with issues related to weak pelvic floor muscles.
+He was the first to come up with the idea that doing exercises could help with issues related to weak pelvic floor muscles, which can lead to numerous other conditions.

 If you’re familiar with Kegel exercises, then the advice to do them usually comes with a long list of reasons why using them to strengthen the pelvic floor is important.

-Maybe you’ve heard that Kegels can help prevent urinary incontinence, or that they can help make sex feel better and increase the strength of your orgasms.
+Or, perhaps you’ve heard they can help make sex feel better and increase the strength of your orgasms.

 Keep reading to learn more about Kegel exercises, and why you don’t want to overdo them.